AckerlyXu/heima/articles/service-bus-messaging/service-bus-nodejs-how-to-use-topics-subscriptions.md

 restricts the set of messages delivered to the subscription's virtual queue.

+> [!NOTE]
-> [AZURE.NOTE] Subscriptions are persistent and will continue to exist until either they, or the topic they are associated with, are deleted.
+> Subscriptions are persistent and will continue to exist until either they, or the topic they are associated with, are deleted.
 If your application contains logic to create a subscription, it should first check if the subscription already exists by using the